MadameSolette/Stylus/eiszeit-manager.de/dark/README.md

  - At the top of the game schedule the winning team of the last match is green;
  - Fixed "Browse Files" system button;
  - and more . . .

+ - All CSS codes available in the source folder;
+ - <a href="https://github.com/MadameSolette/Stylus/blob/master/eiszeit-manager.de/dark/dark-buero.css">dark-buero.css</a> & <a href="https://github.com/MadameSolette/Stylus/blob/master/eiszeit-manager.de/dark/dark-main.css">dark-main.css</a> codes use @import for a smart update function;
  <br><br><br>

 # Screenshot Section: